ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/configureGrep11TestClient.md

 2. Download the GREP11 client code from GitHub

-3. Do the client side of the X509 work to enable communication between your GREP11 Server and this GREP11 client code.
+3. Do the client side of the X509 work to enable communication between your GREP11 Server and this GREP11 client code

 4. Modify the GREP11 client code to point to your GREP11 Server